-Although there are many causes of bowel incontinence, the most common cause is injury during childbirth.
-Anal operations or traumatic injuries may also cause bowel incontinence.
-Injuries or old age may cause the anal muscles to lose strength, which can inhibit adequate bowel control.
-A physical exam is recommended to diagnose and subsequently treat bowel incontinence.
+Although there are many causes of bowel incontinence, most of the time incontinence occurs in women after perineal injury during childbirth.
+Women have shorter and smaller size anorectal sphincter muscle that is more prone to injury during childbirth.
+Sometimes these injuries do not compromise sphincter muscle function until later on in life.
+Anorectal procedures or traumatic injuries may also cause bowel incontinence.
+Injuries or older age may cause the anal muscles to lose strength, which can inhibit adequate bowel control.
+Evaluation by Colorectal Surgeon is recommended to diagnose and subsequently treat bowel incontinence.

-Short-term bowel incontinence usually presents itself as occasional bouts of diarrhea.
-Chronic, recurring bowel incontinence, on the other hand, usually produces the following symptoms:
+Chronic, recurring bowel incontinence, usually produces the following symptoms:

-- Inability to control the passage of gas or stools
+- Inability to control the passage of gas, liquid or solid stools

 Treatment for bowel incontinence includes a combination of techniques including dietary changes, medications, biofeedback, surgical intervention, muscle strengthening exercises, or an artificial anal sphincter.
 A colon and rectal surgeon may also recommend a unique treatment called sacral nerve stimulation, which delivers electrical energy to nerves that control sphincter movements.
 Extreme cases of bowel incontinence may be mitigated through a colostomy.